Skip to Main Content

-Triptans (also referred to as serotonin agonists) were the first drugs specifically developed for migraine treatment.
-They are the most important migraine drugs currently available.
+Triptans were the first drugs specifically developed for migraine treatment.
 They help maintain serotonin levels in the brain.
 Serotonin is one of the major brain chemicals involved in migraines.

-Triptans are recommended as first-line drugs for adult patients with moderate-to-severe migraines when NSAIDs are not effective.
+Triptans are recommended as first-line drugs for adults with moderate-to-severe migraines when NSAIDs are not effective.
 Triptans have the following benefits:

 Sumatriptan.
 Sumatriptan (Imitrex, generic) has the longest track record and is the most studied of all triptans.
-Sumatriptan is effective for many patients, but for some people headache recurs within 24 hours after taking the drug.
+Sumatriptan is effective for most people, but for some people headache recurs within 24 hours after taking the drug.

-Sumatriptan is available as a fast-dissolving pill, nasal spray, injection, orskin patch.
+Sumatriptan is available as a fast-dissolving pill, nasal spray, injection, or skin patch.
 Injected sumatriptan works the fastest of all the triptans and is the most effective, but it can cause pain at the injection site.
-The nasal spray form is absorbed more quickly than the oral form.
-Some patients report relief as soon as 15 minutes after administration.
-The spray tends to work less well when a person has nasal congestion from cold or allergy.
-It may also leave a bad taste.
+The nasal spray form is absorbed more quickly than the oral form and can provide relief within 15 minutes.

 The newest form of sumatriptan (Zecurity) is a single-use battery-powered skin patch that is applied to the upper arm or thigh when a migraine attack occurs.
 Pressing a button activates the patch to deliver the drug during a 4-hour period.
 The patch is approved to treat both migraine pain and nausea.

 Other Triptans.
-Newer triptans include almotriptan (Axert), zolmitriptan (Zomig), naratriptan (Amerge, generic), rizatriptan (Maxalt), frovatriptan (Frova), and eletriptan (Relpax).
+Other triptan drugs include almotriptan (Axert), zolmitriptan (Zomig), naratriptan (Amerge, generic), rizatriptan (Maxalt), frovatriptan (Frova), and eletriptan (Relpax).
 Treximet combines in one pill both sumatriptan and the anti-inflammatory pain reliever naproxen (Aleve, generic).
-Frovatriptan is also recommended for prevention of menstrual migraine; naratriptan and zolmitriptan may also possibly be effective for menstrual migraine.
+Frovatriptan is recommended for prevention of menstrual migraine; naratriptan and zolmitriptan may also possibly be effective for menstrual migraine.

-Side Effects.
-Side effects of triptans may include:
+Triptan Side Effects.
+Common side effects of triptans may include:

 The following are potentially serious problems:

 Ergotamine can interact with other medications, such as antifungal drugs and some antibiotics.
-All ergotamine products approved by the FDA contain a "black box" warning in the prescription label explaining these drug interactions.
-The FDA-approved ergotamine products are:
+All ergotamine products approved by the FDA contain a "black box" warning on the prescription label explaining these drug interactions.

-Side Effects.
 Side effects for all opioids include drowsiness, impaired judgment, nausea, and constipation.
 There is a risk for addiction, and these drugs can become ineffective with long-term use for chronic migraines.
-They may also increase the risk of making episodic migraines become chronic and heightening sensitivity to pain.
-Doctors should not prescribe opioids to patients at risk for drug abuse, including those with personality or psychiatric disorders.
+They may also increase the risk of chronic episodic migraines and heightened sensitivity to pain.

 Metoclopramide (Reglan, generic) is used in combination with other drugs to treat the nausea and vomiting that sometimes occur either as a medication side effect or migraine symptom.
 Metoclopramide and other anti-nausea drugs may help the intestine better absorb migraine medications.
 The battery-powered sumatriptan skin patch (Zecurity) is approved to treat both migraine nausea and pain.